PataphysicalSociety/soupault.app/site/reference-manual.md

 Since version 1.6, soupault is available from the [opam](https://opam.ocaml.org) repository.
 If you already have opam installed, you can install it with opam install soupault.

 If you want the latest development version, the git repository is at [github.com/dmbaturin/soupault](https://github.com/dmbaturin/soupault).
-There's also a SourceHut mirror at [git.sr.ht/~dmbaturin/soupault](https://git.sr.ht/~dmbaturin/soupault).
+There's also a Codeberg mirror at [codeberg.org/dmbaturin/soupault](https://codeberg.org/dmbaturin/soupault).

 To build a statically linked executable for Linux, identical to the official one, first install a `+musl+static+flambda` compiler flavor, then uncomment the `(flags (-ccopt -static))` line in `src/dune`.